Skip to main content

 Both COVID-19 and flu can have varying degrees of signs and symptoms, ranging from no symptoms (asymptomatic) to severe symptoms.
 Common symptoms that COVID-19 and flu share include:

-For both COVID-19 and flu, 1 or more days can pass between when a person becomes infected and when he or she starts to experience illness symptoms.
+For both COVID-19 and flu, 1 or more days can pass between when a person becomes infected and when they start to experience illness symptoms.

 Flu